 There are millions of snowbirds that travel south each year.
 Most of them have two houses, and most of the time they are not located in prime spots.
 Imagine in the future if they could travel with their eco-friendly houses, find hidden spots only accessible by rail, and spend both winter and summer with their friends?
 This could become a whole new way of spending your retirement days.

-I would like to thank Martin Rico for creating the images of Season Chaser concept.
+The Season Chaser concept was imagined in December 2017 by Charles Bombardier and designed by Martin Rico.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also designed the Zuuloo human robot interface system and the Ryno personal hydrofoil concept.